 When hunger and desperation set-in to the populace, your measly force of a couple of thousand troops will not be able to stem the tide of 2.5 million angry and wellarmed Texans.
-Instead of the populace fighting amongst provided a uniformed themselves, you've now representative of the government for them to direct their anger and rage towards.
-If you send National Guard Troops into any major city in the US, and you don't fix the grid within a couple of days, you better get them out of there or things are going to go VERY badly for your men!
+Instead of the populace fighting amongst themselves, you've now provided a uniformed representative of the government for them to direct their anger and rage towards.
+If you send National Guard Troops into any major city in the US and you don't fix the grid within a couple of days, you better get them out of there or things are going to go VERY badly for them!
 What are the rules of engagement when you initially send your troops into the town?
 Do those rules of engagement change a week later when things get totally out of hand and the first bullets start to fly?
 How long do you wait to get your men and women out of that untenable situation?
-Do you wait until after the first major engagement resulting in casualties on both sides?
-Have you ever heard of "the shot heard 'round the world" and it's historical significance in this type of situation?
-How are a bunch of angry Texans going to react to civilians being killed in this type of situation (even if your men were acting in self-defense)?
-You will not be able to control messaging and how the story spreads.
-You must get your men out of harm's way.
+Until after the first major engagement resulting in casualties on both sides?
+I'm sure you're familiar with "the shot heard 'round the world" and it's historical significance in this type of situation?
+How are a bunch of angry Texans going to react to civilians being killed in this type of situation (even if your men were acting in selfdefense)?
+You will not be able to control the messaging and how the story spreads.
 You will not be able to stem the tide of the coming chaos and destruction.
 Your best option is to keep uniformed troops out of the fray.

 So, for the sake of argument, let's assume you were able to harden the San Antonio metro area (including Lackland AFB) into its own EMP-proof microgrid.
-Even if you could save the HV transformers and quickly reboot the overall electrical grid, what about all the actual electronics, equipment, factories and infrastructure that was destroyed by the E1 portion of the pulse?
+Even if you could save the HV transformers and quickly reboot the overall electrical grid, what about all the actual electronics, equipment, factories and infrastructure that was destroyed by the E1 and E3 portions of the pulse?
 Even with a functioning electric grid, what percentage of the electronics inside the city and other critical infrastructure were destroyed?
-Let's assume there was a plan and all these challenges could be overcome quickly.
-We already postulated that Lackland AFB leadership had a plan in place to supply food to its troops in a grid down event.
-Now let's speculate that San Antonio had a similar plan in place to provide immediate and long-term food for its 2.5 million residents.
-Without interstate trucking and access to food deliveries from outside of San Antonio, I don't believe the logistics of that are even possible, but we'll pretend it is.
+If there was a plan in place, these challenges might be overcome quickly.
+We already postulated that Lackland AFB leadership had a plan to supply food to its troops in a grid down event.
+Now, let's speculate that San Antonio had a similar plan in place to provide immediate and long-term food for its 2.5 million residents. interstate trucking and access to food deliveries from outside of San Antonio, I don't believe the logistics of that are even possible, but we'll pretend it is.
 The country is hit by an EMP.
 After a few days of chaos, San Antonio and Lackland AFB have a functioning electric grid, water supply, and sewage system.

-Next, let's suspend reality again and pretend that before the national electric grid came down, San Antonio had a secret barter agreement with the Country of [Costa Rica] to purchase grain and food in trade for [some asset or resource that San Antonio owns or has access to].
+Next, let's suspend reality again and pretend that before the national electric grid came down, San Antonio had a barter agreement with the Country of [Costa Rica for example] to purchase grain and food in trade for [some asset or resource that San Antonio owns or has access to].
 The (surprisingly EMP-proof) C-5 and C-17 transports are flying day and night to transport the supplies back and forth and you somehow never run out of fuel to keep those planes operational.
 Hooray for public/private partnership.
 What could possibly go wrong?